kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 - LLM & TTS: Open AI Registration needed (for personal API, same key for LLM & TTS), not free.

 # Installation & Customizing
 - Required (for i2s_std.h): Arduino IDE with ESP32 lib 3.1.x (based on ESP-IDF 5.3.x).
-Older 2.x ESP framework are not supported.
+Older 2.x ESP (i2s.h) are not supported.
 - Required (for TTS): [AUDIO.H library ESP32-audioI2S.zip](https://github.com/schreibfaul1/ESP32-audioI2S), version 3.0.11g or newer.
 - Copy all .ino files of into same folder (it is one sketch, split into multiple Arduino IDE tabs)
 - Update your pin assignments & wlan settings (ssid, password) in the .ino header files